Schuppel1/dhbw-react-toDo-List-App/README.md

 # this app os based on
 npx create-react-app

 # to start the app use
+cd dhbw-todo
 yarn start